MicrosoftDocs/MIMDocs/MIMDocs/pam/use-azure-mfa-for-activation.md

 ---

 # Using Azure MFA for activation in MIM PAM

 > [!IMPORTANT]
-> Previous versions of MIM used the Azure Multi-Factor Authentication (MFA) Software Development Kit (SDK) to integrate with Azure MFA.
-Due to the deprecation of Azure MFA SDK, existing and new MIM customers will not be able to download Azure MFA SDK anymore.
-For information on using Azure MFA Server in place of the Azure MFA SDK, see [Using Azure MFA Server in PAM or SSPR](../working-with-mfaserver-for-mim.md).
+> This article is provided for guidance for existing deployments.
+Previous versions of MIM used the Azure Multi-Factor Authentication (MFA) Software Development Kit (SDK) to integrate with Azure MFA.
+Due to the deprecation of Azure MFA SDK and Azure MFA Server, customers can no longer download Azure MFA SDK anymore, and new customers cannot download Azure MFA Server.
+Customers who had previously been using Azure MFA SDK can upgrade from Azure MFA SDK to Azure MFA Server; see [Using Azure MFA Server in PAM or SSPR](../working-with-mfaserver-for-mim.md).
+New customers should not deploy Azure MFA Server, and instead use either custom MFA providers or Windows Hello or smartcard-based authentication in AD.